andreypopp/vim-reason-mode/README.md

 The reasons are:

-- This serves as a playgroun for new feature such as codelens using neovim's virtualtext feature.
+- This serves as a playground for new feature such as codelens using neovim's virtualtext feature.

 - This plugin doesn't require Python, it's implemented in pure VimL instead.